-I was so engrossed in their conversation, I wasn’t careful enough with the placement of my foot, which found an empty can.
-I cursed to myself and pressed my body into the corner of an alcove.
+I was so engrossed in their conversation that I wasn’t careful enough with the placement of my foot, which found an empty can.
+I cursed to myself and pressed my body into the corner of an alcove, doing my best to blend into the deep shadows.
 The Shadow Guards froze.
-“You hear that?” the woman asked.
+“You hear that?”
+The woman’s voice was hushed.

-“Yeah,” said the guy on her left, his glowing red eyes scanning the shadows.
-“But I didn’t sense anybody, did you?”
+“Yeah,” said the guy on her left.
+His glowing red eyes scanned the shadows.
+“But I didn’t sense anybody.
+Did you?”

 “No,” she replied.
 The third shook his head.

 I held my breath.
 If I contorted my body any more into the corner, I was convinced I’d mold into the space as if I were made of rubber.
-I could reawaken my power and become invisible, but I knew I was in their sensing range.
-The second I let my power flow, the Shadow Guards would know.
+I could have reawakened my power to become invisible, but I knew I was in their sensing range.
+The second I let my power flow, the Shadow Guards would have known.

 I didn’t move.
-Hopefully I blended into the deep shadows.
-There was no electricity here, no streetlights to cast pools of light, no vehicles with headlights.
+There was no electricity here—no streetlights to cast pools of light, no vehicles with headlights.
 In the dark, I was in Azar’s domain.

 Finally, the Guards turned away and resumed their patrol.
-I emptied my lungs in one slow, long release of breath.
-That was close.
+I emptied my lungs in one slow release of breath.
 Note to self: avoid being a klutz when you’re trying to not get yourself captured.
 Jay wouldn’t have done something stupid like that.

-I just barely managed to avoid screaming and flinging the black-and-white kitten across the street.
-Claws pricked my skin through my cloak.
+Claws pricked my skin through my cloak, and I just barely managed to avoid screaming and flinging the black-and-white kitten across the street.
 I pressed my hand over my racing heart and whispered, “Bloody Scout, Kit, you just scared me half to death.”

-She blinked her golden eyes at me, then mewed and apologized by rubbing her face against my cheek before she hopped down and scampered after the Shadow Guards.
-Instead of turning left, she went right, and I followed.
-I paused in the middle of the street to look for the Guards.
-They must have turned another corner, because the road was deserted.
+She flicked her rough tongue across my cheek and nuzzled me, her whiskers tickling my skin, then hopped down and scampered after the Shadow Guards.
+Instead of turning left in pursuit, she went right.
+I followed, hesitating at the intersection to look for the Guards.
+They must have turned another corner because the road was deserted.

-Kit and I both paused and turned our faces skyward when lightning flickered in the green clouds and a low rumble splintered the air in its wake.
+Kit and I both paused and turned our faces skyward when lightning flickered in the green clouds.
+A low rumble splintered the air in its wake.
 Kit’s ears fell, tail drooping.
 I walked past her, jolting her attention; she trotted after me.
 I knelt beneath a broken window, and Kit sat down on her haunches facing me.
 “All clear?”
 I whispered.

 Her ears swiveled to listen in all directions.
 She crouched and jumped up onto the windowsill, then leapt into the dim interior and out of sight.
 That was a good enough answer for me, and I followed her into the building.

 Once I broke the floodgates, the tingle awakened my blood.
-I didn’t need a mirror to know that when I opened my eyes again, the right one was glowing blue, the left green.
-The hot and cold currents of my dual Divinities circulated in my core again.
+I didn’t need a mirror to know that when I opened my eyes again, the right one would be glowing blue, the left green.
+The hot and cold currents of my dual Divinities circulated throughout my core.